krdluzni/task-queue/readme.md

 # What is this?

 Most task management tools I've seen expect you to manually sort the tasks, or assign priority values to them.
 This tool was created to test a different approach, where you feed the tool more data about the task, and it assigns priorities for you based on a customizable heuristic.
+This also allows it to dynamically resort the list when your needs change.
+All you need to do is change the heuristic, or add some more detail to the tasks.
+No need to manually reprioritize everything.

 I am personally pleased with the results, but your mileage may vary.
 Additionally, as this tool was originally written as an experiment, I can make no guarantees regarding stability or safety of using this tool.